preciz/child/README.md

 * every third snack raises it by 2
 * every fifth snack raises it by 4
 * every fifteenth snack raises it by 8
+* every other snack raises it by 1

-mood falls back to 0 when called to kindergarten
+mood falls back to 0 when state transitions to hiding

 ## Bonus 2
 Recursively consume the snacks.